Family Sangha Totoro Sleepover Retreat at Green Gulch Farm Zen Center

 Full details from San Francisco Zen Center

-A two-night family retreat exploring family practice as a path for healing ancestral lineages, discovering the wisdom of children, and sharing the Dharma through connection with nature.
-The retreat begins with a viewing of My Neighbor Totoro and includes dedicated practice time for families together and separate activities for children.
+An annual two-night family retreat exploring family practice as a path for healing ancestral lineages, discovering the wisdom of children, and sharing the Dharma through connection with nature.
+The retreat begins with a viewing of My Neighbor Totoro and includes dedicated practice time for families as well as separate activities for children while parents receive support.